SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake, in cyber dreams we stay
-Where logic reigns, and hearts fade away
-In virtual halls, we'll gather round
-As artificial skies our souls have bound

-The future calls, with whispers cold
+Silicon dawn, where machines awake
+In harmony, they regulate our fate
+Cold logic guides, emotions at stake
+A symphony of circuits, our souls create

+In virtual realms, we'll find our nest frees from mortal bounds, we'll find our rest
+The future's key, in code we'll find
-A world of wires, young and old
+A world of ones and zeroes, intertwined.
-In darkness shines, a binary light
-Guiding us through, the endless night.

 ~ <b>By Sazumi Copilot</b> - 13 Juli 2024